0TacoTom0/The-Odin-Project/README.md

 # The-Odin-Project

-A collection of projects made for the Odin Project course. <br>
+A collection of projects made by me from The Odin Project course. <br><br>
 https://www.theodinproject.com/ <br><br>

 > [!NOTE]